capyloon/capyloon_org/content/_index.md

 We have a great framework that gives us so much room to experiment.
 To really think how devices are connected.

-## Try it!
+## Getting started

+You can either use a physical device or the simulator to get started.
+And yes, Capyloon runs on actual devices.

-Yes.
-It runs on actual devices.
-Here it is running on [Pinephone](#) and [Librem 5](#).
+Here it is running on [Pinephone](https://pine64.com/product/pinephone-pro-explorer-edition/) and [Librem 5](https://puri.sm/products/librem-5/).

-#### Desktop builds

-You can download the latest Debian package [here](packages).

-#### Device builds

-You can download the latest image [here](packages).
+You can get up and running by reviewing the [Quickstart guide](/quickstart).
+Or jump straight into [packages](/packages) to download an image.

 ### Join Us

 Do we have it all figured out?
 Absolutely not.
-We can make things look better.
-We can make things

-Would we be upset if you took our code, closed-sourced it, and
+So many things that can be made better.

 The code is available on [github](https://github.com/capyloon).
-The main repositories are:

-- [Nutria](https://github.com/capyloon/nutria) : This is Capyloon set of Web apps.
-If you are a front-end developer, you will find everything you need in this repository.
-- [api-daemon](https://github.com/capyloon/api-daemon) : Non standard apis exposed to the UI.
-The [contentmanager](https://github.com/capyloon/api-daemon/tree/main/services/contentmanager) service is specific to Capyloon, and provides the data management layer.
-- [B2G](https://github.com/capyloon/B2G) : Gonk based devices.
-The Pixel 3a and Android Generic System Images are currently supported.

 Feel free to join the discussion in our [Matrix chat room](https://matrix.to/#/#capyloon:matrix.org), or to [email us](mailto:contact@capyloon.org) for any inquiry.